theckhd/ALIA/README.md

 ## Audible Warnings

-There are two audible warnings, each of which is a short sequence of beeps.
+There are three audible warnings, each of which is a short sequence of beeps.
 They play when:
 - Every time the lurker crosses a Personal Space threshold to warn of the impending cast (E10 only)
 - When the lurker casts From Beneath You It Devours (pod), mostly so cleansers in E10 know to cast Cleanup.
+- When a hulk spawns in phase 3 (disabled by default).
+These can be enabled and disabled using the following in-game commands:
+`/setoption alia_ps_sound (true/false)`
+`/setoption alia_pod_sound (true/false)`
+`/setoption alia_hulk_sound (true/false)`

 ## Displays

-Currently there are six displays that appear.
+Currently there are seven displays that appear.
 The displays only appear when in the Manhattan Exclusion Zone, the addon basically goes to sleep outside of that zone.